naihloan/ramoneando/1-fieldnotes-patagonia-2019-01-gtranscribe/Jan10-Spaniards.md

  [37:27.3] Phil: Is the word "salvaje" different?
  [37:32.4] HIM: "Salvaje" could be ...
 And actually there's an example of a film called "Into the Wild", that's called "Hacia rutas salvajes" [Towards wild roads]...
 But I don't think the connotation is the same.
 Because we also talk about "salvaje" as something that is cruel, hard [HER: Aggresive sometimes!]
 [37:54.9] And wild didn't have to be like that.
  [37:57.6] HER: No. In Spanish like the first meaning of "salvaje" is that it's more like a bad word.
-It's that: aggresive, is hard, is something [HIM: Savage!].
+It's that: aggressive, is hard, is something [HIM: Savage!].
 Yes, savage!
  [38:16.9] HIM: But when you talk about the wild maybe some people think about that.
 About a cobra crawling around your neck.
 But no. You can be in the wild and just camping in the mountain and you are in the most relaxing place on Earth.
  [38:35.9] Phil: And so what is the difference between "naturaleza" and "natura salvaje"?
  [38:46.3] HER: "Naturaleza" could be going around in this coast.
 "Naturaleza salvaje" ...
 It sounds strange but you have to deserve it.
 You have to climb this mountain.
 You have to go to this place.
 Not everybody goes there.
 You won't see a big group of tourists for that, because there are tourists that only go with a bus, the bus stops, they go there, take some pictures, and come back.
 For me,